sandeep-1511/cloud-assignment/README.md

            unzip awscliv2.zip
            sudo ./aws/install

-5. I have provided the cloud formation templates usem them we can create eks cluster we need enter into our directory where our cloud formation templates are there ./create-eks-stack.sh using above command we can start installing EKS cluster
+5. I have provided the CLOUDFORMATION templates usem them we can create eks cluster we need enter into our directory where our cloud formation templates are there ./create-eks-stack.sh using above command we can start installing EKS cluster